 Read on to learn more about this employment opportunity.

-- Attractive, furnished office space in the heart of Carlisle.
+- Attractive and beautifully-furnished office space in the heart of Carlisle.

 - A Client Care Coordinator to schedule intakes, verify insurance benefits, submit claims to insurance, monitor reimbursement, and assist with insurance credentialing.